RCornidez/Server/README.md

 <b>TODO:</b> <br/>
 	- Create shell script to seed table automatically <br/>
-	- Use body-parser properly for handling requests <br/>
 	- Create tests and logging <br/>
 	- Research how to use blobs (large objects) in postgresql <br/>
  	- Research proper cors implementation for production <br/>